 If there is a topic of conversation that stresses couples out, "the future" is it.
-You guys can talk about anything — food, religion, politics.
+You guys can talk about anything — food, religion, anything.
 But drop words like "babies" or "marriage" into the mix, and suddenly the stress sets in.
 It's almost like there is no way to talk about the future in a laid-back way.
 It's either 100 percent avoided, or grounds for a heated, dreaded debate.

 While it's not ideal, it does make total sense why this happens.
 Such topics obviously require a lot of thought, and to have two people on the exact same page can be pretty tricky.
 This is especially the case if you're in a new relationship, and haven't yet reached a stage where you're both ready to chat about the bigger things in life.